-2.7.5 Unpaid holiday
+2.7.7 Unpaid holiday

 If operational circumstances permit, unpaid leave may be granted upon request.
+The rejection of an application is recorded in the form of an email.
 Unpaid leave of more than 2 weeks is only possible twice within 5 years.